SmartTiger10/Hackathon-Project/README.md

-# Hackathon-Project
+# Hackathon-Project (Quiz Master)
-A science quiz app for a Hackathon
+A Trivia quiz app for a Hackathon